-On National Pet Memorial Day, September 13, pet owners across the country remember their beloved pets who have passed on.
+On National Pet Memorial Day, every second Sunday in September, on September 11 this year, pet owners across the country remember their beloved pets who have passed on.
 For many of us, pets are loved ones on scale with some of the most important people in our lives – when they often die before us, it’s not an easy loss.
 We’re not alone in remembering some of our favorite pets for the rest of our lives, and there are many ways of memorializing pets.
 National Pet Memorial Day is a great day to think back to your favorite pets and honor their memory.

 History of National Pet Memorial Day